splunk/public-o11y-docs/admin/authentication/SSO/sso-PingOne.rst

 #.
 Select :guilabel:`Download Metadata`.
 #.
 Select :guilabel:`Download Signing Certificate`, then select the Privacy Enhanced Mail (PEM) file with the name ``X509 PEM.crt``.

-Enter the PingOne connection information in Observability Cloud
+Enter the PingOne connection information in Splunk Observability Cloud
 ===============================================================================

-In Observability Cloud, update the integration instance with the information from PingOne.
+In Splunk Observability Cloud, update the integration instance with the information from PingOne.
 Follow these steps:

 #.
-In Observability Cloud, open the new PingOne integration instance you created in the previous section.
+In Splunk Observability Cloud, open the new PingOne integration instance you created in the previous section.
 #.
 In :guilabel:`Certificate`, select :guilabel:`Upload File`, then select the PEM file with the name ``X509 PEM.crt``.
 #.
 In :guilabel:`Metadata`, select the metadata file you downloaded in a previous step.
 #.
 Select :guilabel:`Save`.